Available with Location Referencing license.

 centerline and network feature class to a map.

-You can also open a map in which the centerline and network feature class are already present.
+Alternatively, open a map in which the centerline and network feature class are present.

 The information model expects only one centerline at any given location.
-Make sure that the centerlines used for your edit do not overlap other centerlines in your LRS.
+Ensure that the centerlines used for your edit do not overlap other centerlines in the LRS.

 Traditionally versioned networks must be edited through a direct connection to the geodatabase.
 Branch-versioned networks, including any network configured with a user-generated route ID, must be edited through a feature service.